prairie-guy/gpu_setup/README.md

 ## gpu_setup
 #### Used to setup a complete 16.04 Ubuntu Server for the fast.ai course.
-Includes installation of gpu related software
+Includes fresh install of Ubuntu software, GPU video drivers, CUDA frameworks and Anaconda.
+Julia and a number of other programs are installed.
+This setup assumes that the user has root access.

 - `install-gpu.sh` sets up a working server
 - `install-fastai.sh` sets up fastai workspace